 Philosophy isn't just about cosmic issues.
 Every day is full of events that raise philosophical questions: why do we eat the things we eat, work the way we work, go to the places we go?
-What ide

 In these days of economic insecurity, it's not surprising that students thinking of majoring in philosophy have difficulty convincing their family and friends.
 A new website, created by professor of philosophy Jack Russell Weinstein, titled "Philosophy is a Great Major" tries to work around this by pitching the philosophy major as actually a great way to make money.
 The website touts Peter Thiel, a former philosophy major at Stanford, as a "philosopher king of Silicon Valley."
 According to the website, "Philosophy is economic stability.
 Philosophy is freedom."